Vedant-0102/To-Do-Local-Storage/README.md

 A simple web application built using HTML, CSS, and JavaScript that stores data in the browser to persist across page reloads.
 It includes features to edit and delete stored data.

+Refresh Your Browser and your tasks will still be stored.

 ## ✨ Features

 - **🗂 Data Persistence:** Stores data in the browser using LocalStorage.